Lt. Governor Mark Robinson on Protecting Voting Rights

 They bankrupted it.

-There's no there's no lockbox.
+There's no lockbox.

 They didn't save your Social Security money.

-It's a Ponzi scheme of all Ponzi schemes, but it's I guess legal because they do it.
+It's a Ponzi scheme of all Ponzi schemes, but it's, I guess, legal because they do it.

-They've squandered, they spent it, they put the money in the general fund and they lied to us.
+They put the money in the general fund and they lied to us.

 Socialism always ends in failure.

-It results in broken promises, unfulfilled promises, more poverty, and then it's a matter of how much of your freedoms you give up in the name of false security that your government bureaucrats so want to provide and promise you.
+It results in broken promises, unfulfilled promises, more poverty, and then it's a matter of how much of your freedoms you give up in the name of false security that your government bureaucrats want to provide and promise you.

 Trust the government.